wooldridge/ml-sem-taxonomy/README.md

 # ml-sem-taxonomy

-MarkLogic data with a semantic taxonomy.

-Currently you can browse the [World Bank Group Topical Taxonomy](http://vocabulary.worldbank.org/taxonomy.html) in a browser.
+Currently this lets you browse the [World Bank Group Topical Taxonomy](http://vocabulary.worldbank.org/taxonomy.html) in a browser.
 More to come...

 ## Requirements